shakib522/Whats-The-Weather/README.md

-By using this app you can see weather firecast for any city in the world.
+By using this app you can see weather forecast for any city in the world.